Archive

 Several days ago, both the pro-Palestinian and “Trump-Out-of-Chicago” forces announced separate emergency demonstrations.
 The “Trump-Out-of-Chicago” demonstration was scheduled for today at 4:30 PM, across the river from the Trump Tower, while the pro-Palestinian demonstration was scheduled for 5:00 PM, just east of Michigan Avenue along Wacker Drive.
 I assumed the two groups would eventually merge into one for a march.
 When I arrived at 4:45 PM for the Trump Tower demonstration, the merger had already taken place, long before the speeches had begun.

 One local news outlet reported that 200 people took part, while another put the number at 350.
-Watching the marchers pass me by as I stood on an elevated platform, I put the number at 500.
+Watching the marchers pass as I stood on an elevated platform, I put the number at 500.
 No matter.
 Tonight’s demonstration should have turned out in excess of 100,000 people given this morning’s shameful Trump-Hegseth performance.
 Hegseth had summoned some 800 high-ranking members of the U.S. military to Quantico, Virginia from their posts throughout the world.
-The meeting’s purpose was kept under wraps, resulting in much speculation.
+The reason why was kept under wraps, resulting in much speculation.

 Much of Trump’s speech was highly inappropriate given his focus on partisan issues, which is a big “No, No.” The U.S. military is prohibited from engaging in partisan political activity.
 To their credit, the military brass sat stone-faced as both Trump and Hegseth spewed nonsense.
 No applause, nor cheers.
 Looking at the generals whenever the cameras cut to the audience, I could only imagine just how these seasoned combat veterans must have viewed this spectacle.
 Most must have found the exercise to be both revolting and offensive.